BZFlag-Dev/bzflag/plugins/timedctf/README.txt

 A warning every minute (with time remaining) until the last minute.
 A warning at 30 seconds before time expires.
+A warning at 20 seconds before time expires.
 A warning at 10 seconds before time expires.
 (boom)